Anshlulla/Melodify/README.md

   1. X_train is loaded using load_fsdd.
   2. The train function is called to train an autoencoder on x_train.
   3. The trained autoencoder model is saved using autoencoder.save("model").

+## SoundGenerator
+The SoundGenerator class facilitates the generation of audio signals from spectrograms using an autoencoder and additional processing steps.
+The SoundGenerator class serves as a bridge between spectrogram data generated or reconstructed by an autoencoder and the actual audio signals that can be played or analyzed further.
+* **Generate**:
+  1. Inputs: Takes spectrograms and min_max_values (containing normalization information) as input.
+  2. Functionality: Uses the autoencoder (ae) to reconstruct spectrograms from the input.
+  3. Returns: Generates audio signals from the reconstructed spectrograms using the convert_spectrograms_to_audio method and returns these signals along with latent representations from the autoencoder.

+* **Convert Spectrograms to Audio**:

+  1. Inputs: Accepts a list of reconstructed spectrograms and corresponding min_max_values.
+  2. Functionality:
+      *  Reshapes logarithmic spectrograms.
+      * Applies denormalization using a MinMaxNormaliser.
+      * Converts denormalized spectrograms to linear amplitude spectrograms.
+      * Uses the Griffin-Lim algorithm (via librosa.istft) to convert spectrograms into time-domain audio signals.
+  3. Returns: A list of generated audio signals corresponding to each input spectrogram.